 Skylake was founded in 1945 by Wendell and Ruth Howe.
-The camp was originally a boy's camp located at Lake Tahoe.
-The camp was relocated to Bass Lake in 1959.
-John Howe assumed the Director role in '70's and continued as the Director through 1994.
+The camp was originally located at Lake Tahoe and moved to Bass Lake in 1959.
+The Howe's son, John T. Howe assumed the Director role in the 70's and continued as the Director through 1994.

-In 1995 Jeff Portnoy and Charles Gold purchased Skylake.
-Jeff's children Adrienne and Jessica, along with Charles' children, Matt and Wendy, had all attended Skylake as campers.
-Jeff Portnoy became the director in 1995 and continues today as the Executive Director.
-Adrienne Portnoy Durgin and Jessica Portnoy Sonka are now the Co-Directors.
+In 1994 Jeff Portnoy and Charles Gould purchased Skylake.
+Jeff's children Adrienne and Jessica as well as Charles' children Matt and Wendy, had all attended and or worked at Skylake for the past decade.
+Jeff Portnoy became the Director in 1995 and continues today as Executive Director.
+Adrienne Portnoy Durgin and Jessica Portnoy Sonka are now Co-Directors and between them have nearly 50 years of Skylake summers under their belts!